Perspective | Ketanji Brown Jackson did define ‘woman’ at her confirmation hearing

 “Can I provide a definition?
 No. I can’t,” responded Jackson.

-It was clear what kind of answer Blackburn wanted: something chromosomal.
+It was clear what kind of answer Blackburn wanted: Something chromosomal.
 Something to do with uteri or double X’s or estrogen — never mind the millions of women (postmenopausal, post-hysterectomied, infertile or living with Turner syndrome) who would not fit those definitions.
 Or maybe what Blackburn wanted was exactly what she got: Jackson declining to answer so that conservative groups could use that as political fodder.

-Seeing Jackson in this exchange brought to mind another Supreme Court justice, Potter Stewart, who in 1964 declined to provide a definition for pornography.
+Seeing Jackson in this exchange brought to mind a Supreme Court justice, Potter Stewart, who in 1964 declined to provide a definition for pornography.
 “Perhaps I could never succeed in intelligibly doing so,” Potter said.
 “But I know it when I see it.”

 Ketanji Brown Jackson’s hearings were four days of defining what it means to be a woman.
 And I don’t know a single woman — cis or trans — who couldn’t see it.

-She defined what it meant to be a woman every time she sat with a placid smile through accusations that she was lenient on child pornographers, or that she was paid for by “dark money.”
+She defined what it meant to be a woman every time she sat with a placid smile through accusations that she was lenient on child pornographers or that she was paid for by “dark money.”
 The placid smile is the armor and expectation of womanhood.
-“For overqualified women who have to remain calm, friendly, knowledgeable and professional in front of underqualified men,” wrote one admirer of Jackson’s online “Lord, in Your mercy, hear our prayer.”
+“For overqualified women who have to remain calm, friendly, knowledgeable and professional in front of underqualified men,” wrote one admirer of Jackson’s online.
+“Lord, in Your mercy, hear our prayer.”

 She defined what it meant to be a woman when she spoke about the impossible balancing act of work and motherhood.
-“I fully admit that I did not always get the balance right,” Jackson said to her daughters in from of roomful of mostly male senators who probably never felt pressure to make bake-sale cupcakes at dawn before hearing an important case.
+“I fully admit that I did not always get the balance right,” Jackson said to her daughters in a roomful of mostly male senators who probably never felt pressure to make bake-sale cupcakes at dawn before hearing an important case.

 She defined what it meant to be a woman — specifically a Black woman — in the long seconds it took her to find a response to Sen. Ted Cruz (R-Tex.) demanding, “Do you agree … that babies are racist?” while he displayed pictures from a children’s book.
 She was measuring her words in front of a man who held her future in his hands.
 She seemed to be making an effort not to offend him even as he said offensive things.